rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 date: 2017-01-05
 ---

-_rqlite has been run through Jepsen-style testing.
+_You do not need to know the information on this page to use rqlite well, it's mostly for advanced users. rqlite has also been run through Jepsen-style testing.
 You can read about it [here](https://github.com/wildarch/jepsen.rqlite/blob/main/doc/blog.md)._

-Even though serving queries does not require Raft consensus (because the database is not changed), [queries should generally be served by the Leader](https://github.com/rqlite/rqlite/issues/5).
+Even though serving queries does not require Raft consensus (because the database is not changed), [queries should generally be served by the cluster Leader](https://github.com/rqlite/rqlite/issues/5).
 Why is this?
 Because, without this check, queries on a node could return results that are out-of-date i.e. _stale_.
 This could happen for one, or both, of the following two reasons:

- * The node, while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
+ * The node that received your request , while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
  * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

 This is why rqlite offers selectable read consistency levels of _weak_ (the default), _strong_, and _none_.
 Each is explained below, and examples of each are shown at the end of this page.